 A product launch in an agent economy might involve contracting a market analysis agent from one provider, a brand identity agent from another, a swarm of distribution agents from a third, and a supply chain logistics agent from a fourth.
 These agents coordinate through standardized protocols (MCP, A2A), negotiate resource allocation, and execute strategy.
 The "firm" becomes a temporary, task-specific nexus of contracted agentic services, dissolving and reforming as needs change.

 While AI agents can reduce micro-level transaction costs, their fragmented adoption within a firm can lead to duplicated efforts, conflicting processes, and loss of coherence.
-Gartner warns that over 40% of agentic projects risk cancellation by 2027 if organizations fail to implement governance, observability, and human-in-the-loop controls.
-A new class of "Guardian agents" is emerging to oversee autonomous systems, expected to account for 10-15% of the agentic market by 2030.
+Gartner warned in June 2025 that over 40% of agentic AI projects will be canceled by the end of 2027, citing escalating costs, unclear business value, or inadequate risk controls.
+That is a forecast, not a body count.
+A "guardian agent" layer is vendor talk for oversight software.
+No primary census puts it at 10-15% of the market by 2030.

 The Protocol Layer